metaliq/metaliq/doc/metas.md

 * `spec`

-This is a reference to the `MetaSpec` with which this Meta was created.
+This is a reference to the `MetaModel` with which this Meta was created.

 * `state`